Zane-T-Rice/server-manager-service/README.md

 ### Configuring Servers

 Using the related [front-end project](https://github.com/Zane-T-Rice/apps) to setup servers takes most of the mystery out of it.
 However, one part that is not obvious is that you will need to make one of the Files a Dockerfile and of course add any Files that your Dockerfile needs as well.
 These are used to build the server during the `/start` and `/update` commands.
+The content field of a File is the base64 encoded string of the File.

 ### To Do